counttalita/benchwarmers/docs/ADMIN_WORKFLOWS.md

 # Admin Workflows Documentation

 ## Overview
-This document details the administrative workflows and management interfaces for platform administrators in the Benchwarmers B2B Influencer Marketplace.
+This document details the administrative workflows and management interfaces for platform administrators in Talent Brew, a B2B talent marketplace connecting companies with benched professionals to organisations seeking specialised skills.

 ## Admin Dashboard Overview